 The River Ver

 The River Ver in St Albans flows through Verulamium Park and the heart of the city.
-It is one of only around only 200 chalk rivers in the entire world.
+It is one of around only 200 chalk rivers in the entire world.

-Chalk Rivers are fed from the chalk aquifer (the underground layer of rock saturated with groundwater).
+Chalk rivers are fed from the chalk aquifer (the underground layer of rock saturated with groundwater).
 They are naturally crystal clear and support a huge diversity of habitats and wildlife.
-Their rarity and importance have led them to be been described as ‘England’s Rainforest’.
+Their rarity and importance have led them to be described as ‘England’s Rainforest’.

 The river is also unable to support the iconic chalk stream plants we would like to see.
 One reason is that the channel is also overshadowed by trees which prevents light reaching the river and allowing chalk river plants to thrive.